 Tynkertopia is a place filled with opportunities to play, invent and launch imaginations into overdrive!
-Designed for kids, parents, teachers, and community members, Tynkertopia will build STEM/STEAM skills and encourage independent thinking, questioning, inquiring, designing, building, exploring and tinkering!
+Designed for kids, parents, teachers, and community members, Tynkertopia builds STEM/STEAM skills and encourages independent thinking, questioning, inquiring, designing, building, exploring and tinkering!

 For inquiry-based learning to occur, students must be attracted to the space and be inspired to use it.
 Tynkertopia is designed to:

 - It’s OK to fail.
 In fact, Tynkertopia encourage failure, because it is simply the first or second or third step toward success.

 - Breaking things is also OK.
 Tynkertopia is likely to have a wide array of broken things for learners to build with.

 - Collaborate, collaborate, collaborate!
 The best companies, engineers, and researchers in the world know the power of teams—today’s science is not a solo sport.